decentraland/documentation/content/creator/sdk7/media/video-playing.md

 4. Create a `Material`, assign it to the screen entity, and set its `texture` to the `VideoTexture` you created.

-This example uses a video stream:
+This example uses a video that's locally stored in a `/videos` folder in the scene project:

 ```ts
 // #1